 Timberline is home to the most energetic summer snow scene on the planet.
 Everyone from Olympic athletes to up-and-coming racers, to freestyle enthusiasts descend on our Palmer Snowfield between the months of June and September.
 Much of the terrain is reserved by various camps and organizations, but we always maintain open areas to the public so everyone can enjoy summertime turns on the South slopes of Mt.
 Hood.

-Greetings Coaches, Camp Organizers, and Others looking to reserve space on the Palmer Snowfield this summer!
-Online registration for Summer is now open.
+Greetings Coaches, Camp Organizers, and Others looking to reserve space on the Palmer Snowfield this Fall!
+We’re planning to re-open the Palmer Snowfield beginning October 3rd, 4 days a week (Friday through Monday).
+Online registration is available by clicking the link below.
 For complete details, download our 2014 Coaches Manual.
 You can also download our Liability Release form.

-If you have any questions please give us a call or email us at firstname.lastname@example.org and we will be happy to help you.
+If you have any questions please give us a call at 503-272-3158 or email us at email@example.com and we will be happy to help you.

 The Use of Salt on the Palmer Snowfield